Ritalin4Kidz/Custom-Console/SYDERugbyLeagueReadme.md

 - Swap Player Positions In Coaching Mode
 - Players More Likely To Be The Attacker Or Defender Based On Position (For Basic Tackles)
+- Stat Cycling In Team List View In Coaching Mode

 ### 1.0.0.0